From MIT & UPenn to Mastering Focus: How Meditation Made the Biggest Difference

 By Jamin K.

 Iām a graduate of MIT Engineering and UPenn Law School, so I know what it feels like to study under pressure at elite institutions.
-My acceptance and strong performance at an Ivy League school was not due to innate skill nor talent, but instead, to certain studying tricks that I would like to share with you today.
+My acceptance into an Ivy League school and my strong academic performance were not the result of innate talent or extraordinary intelligence.
+Instead, they came from a few effective study habits and mindset changes that I would like to share with you today.

-I wish you all the best of luck in your endeavors and I hope these tricks will bring you the success that they have brought to me.
+I sincerely wish you the best in your own endeavors, and I hope these methods can help you as much as they have helped me.

 š§ Focus Is a Mental SkillāAnd Meditation Is the Training